vidhyang789/QueryMind/README.md

 # 🧠 AI-Powered Natural Language to SQL Converter

-This is a Spring Boot application that uses **OpenAI's GPT model** to convert user questions (in plain English) into valid SQL queries.
-It reads your database schema dynamically and generates queries intelligently using an LLM.
+This is a Spring Boot application that uses **OpenAI's GPT model** to convert natural language questions into valid SQL queries.
+It dynamically reads your database schema and crafts SQL intelligently using LLMs.

 ---

 ## 🔧 Features

-- ✅ Natural language to SQL conversion using OpenAI GPT.
+- ✅ Convert plain English questions to SQL queries
+- ✅ Uses OpenAI GPT models (GPT-3.5 or GPT-4)
-- ✅ Auto-detects table and column names from your database.
+- ✅ Extracts table and column information from your MySQL DB
-- ✅ Clean and modular Spring Boot backend.
+- ✅ Clean RESTful architecture with Spring Boot
-- ✅ Easily extendable to execute the generated SQL queries.
+- ✅ Modular service + controller layer
+- ✅ Extensible for query execution or UI integration

 ---